slackapi/bolt-js/docs/_tutorials/getting_started.md

 If you restart your app, you should be able to add your bot user to a channel, send any message that contains "hello", and it will respond.

-This is a basic example, but it gives you a place to start customizing your app based on your end goals.
+This is a basic example, but it gives you a place to start customizing your app based on your own goals.
 Let's try something a little more interactive by sending a button rather than plain text.

 ---